-What is best practice?
+What is Best Practice?

-Best practice involves Benchmark Reviews beginning when the child is 15 years old.
-Additional Benchmark Reviews can be held as appropriate.
-These can be in conjunction with the annual judicial review for the youth.
-Benchmark Reviews would engage the young person, as well as individuals important in his or her life, such as the caseworker, the youth's attorney, the CASA, teachers, mentors, service providers, and adults with whom the youth has built or might build long-lasting relationships.
-At the Benchmark Review, the Judge would engage the youth in an age-appropriate discussion about goals and plans, and what needs to be done to ensure a reasonable transition from foster care.
+Best practice involves thinking about the youth's transition needs, at minimum, beginning when the youth is 15 years old.
+Courts would engage the young person, as well as individuals important in his or her life, such as the caseworker, the youth's attorney, the CASA, teachers, mentors, service providers, and adults with whom the youth has built or might build long-lasting relationships.
+At all court hearings, the Judge would engage the youth in an age-appropriate discussion about goals and plans, and what needs to be done to ensure a reasonable transition from foster care.

-What is my ROLE...
+What is my ROLE?

-As a JUDGE, you would institute Benchmark Reviews at the annual judicial reviews for youth age 15 and older.
-You would calendar sufficient time for these reviews - as much as two hours.
-You would require that individuals important to the youth participate at these reviews.
-At the Benchmark Reviews, you would engage the young person in a conversation about his/her goals and plans.
-You would also inquire about the Transition Plan and how it addresses key activities and outcomes that will need to be in place prior to discharge.
-You would make findings about what activities and services are needed.

-As a CASEWORKER, you would develop the Transition Plan for the Benchmark Reviews in conjunction with the Youth Services Consultant or other Transition Coordinator.
-You would engage the young person and others important to him or her.
+- As a JUDGE, you would specifically address transition needs during all court hearings for youth age 15 and older.
+You would calendar sufficient time for these reviews especially when reviewing the youth's written transition plan which may require as much as two hours.
+You would require that individuals important to the youth participate at these hearings.
+During court hearings, you would engage the young person in a conversation about his/her goals and plans.
+You would also inquire about the treatment plan and how it addresses key activities and outcomes that will need to be in place prior to discharge.
+You would make findings about what activities and services are needed. - As a CASEWORKER, you would develop a service plan for youth aged 15 to 16 that takes into consideration the youth's need for long term planning for discharge.
+Before the youth turns 17, you would meet with the youth, the youth's attorney and others identified by the youth to develop the Transition Plan.
 You would coordinate with the schools on the Individualized Education Program (IEP) or Next Step Plan (NSP).
-You would ensure the Transition Plan addresses the activities and outcomes necessary for successful transition.

-As a CHILDREN'S COURT ATTORNEY, you would make sure the Transition Plan is based on the individual needs of the youth and present the Transition Plan in an informed manner to the Court.

-As a RESPONDENT ATTORNEY, you would work with your client to make sure he/she understands expectations in the Transition Plan that apply to him/her, if applicable.

-As a YOUTH ATTORNEY, you would advocate for those activities and outcomes necessary for successful transition.
-You would work with the youth to identify the people who should be in attendance at the Benchmark Reviews.
-You would prepare the youth for the reviews.

-As a CASA VOLUNTEER, you would advocate for those activities and outcomes necessary for successful transition.
-You would also make recommendations regarding transition to the Court.

-As a CRB MEMBER, you would inquire specifically about the status of those activities and outcomes necessary for successful transition.
+You would ensure the Transition Plan addresses the activities and outcomes necessary for successful transition. - As a CHILDREN'S COURT ATTORNEY, you would make sure the service plan and Transition Plan are based on the individual needs of the youth and present the Transition Plan in an informed manner to the Court.
+You would request additional time for the Permanency Hearing addressing the Transition Plan and for the Permanency/Discharge hearing. - As a RESPONDENT ATTORNEY, you would work with your client to make sure he/she understands expectations in the service plan and Transition Plan that apply to him/her, if applicable. - As a YOUTH ATTORNEY, you would advocate for those activities, services and outcomes necessary for successful transition.
+You would work with the youth to identify the people who should be in attendance at the Transition Plan meeting.
+You would prepare the youth for court hearings and request additional time for the Permanency Hearing addressing the Transition Plan and for the Permanency/Discharge hearing if that has not already been done. - As a CASA VOLUNTEER, you would advocate for those activities, services and outcomes necessary for successful transition.
+You would also make recommendations regarding transition to the court. - As a CRB MEMBER, you would inquire specifically about the status of those activities, services and outcomes necessary for successful transition.
 You would document observations and recommendations in the CRB report.

+Transition Planning and Discharge Hearings cont...